beatcracker/toptout/data/README.md

 }
 ```

-### json_file
+### JSON file

-`JSON file` target.
 Indicates that this specific telemetry channel is controlled by setting the value in the JSON file.

 ```jsonc
 "json_file": {